jeandlouis1/JeanEmotive-volume/README.md

 # JeanEmotive-Android-EEG-Volume-Control
-work in progress_
+work in progress <br />

-Control Android device volume based on engagement value from BCI device._
+Control Android device volume based on engagement value from BCI device. <br />
-Using Emotive insight EEG headset to control the volume of the music on an android device based on the user’s engagement._
+Using Emotive insight EEG headset to control the volume of the music on an android device based on the user’s engagement. <br />

 It features three main parts: signal acquisition, signal filtering, command execution.